dailydotdev/daily/README.md

 ## 📌 Get daily.dev

-daily.dev is currently available for Google Chrome, Microsoft Edge, and Firefox.
+daily.dev is currently available for Google Chrome, Microsoft Edge, and Mozilla Firefox.
 There's also a progressive web app (PWA) for mobile devices.
 Get it now on:

 <p align="center">
     <a href="https://r.daily.dev/chrome">